Wwwsylvia/oras-credentials-go/design.md

 #### NewNStore()

 This method is to return a new store which will search credentials from the files specified by the given config paths in order.
+There might be a better name for this method.

 ```go
 package credentials